Can You Use Miralax Twice A Day? | Safe Dosage Facts

 The Importance of Proper Hydration With Miralax Usage

-Miralax requires adequate fluid intake because it pulls water into stool.
+Miralax requires adequate fluid intake because it works by retaining water with stool.
 Without enough hydration:

 • You risk worsening constipation;